Pilates studio Director, Trainer & Teacher

 Carla is also inspired by the work of Bonnie Bainbridge Cohen and the Body Mind Centering Technique.
 Whenever possible she is trying to find a way to attend more training in this area of embodied movement.

+Carla regularly writes and contributes blog articles for various pilates associations on topics of interests to movement teachers around the world.
 Each week Carla posts an exercise of the week as part of her educational focus for movement education teachers and clients.
 An example of her videos are below

 Here is Carla having fun on the CoreAlign